department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health/ptsd.md

 - See our “Understanding PTSD and PTSD Treatment” booklet for more about PTSD symptoms and treatment. <br>
 [Read the booklet](https://www.ptsd.va.gov/publications/print/understandingptsd_booklet.pdf).
-- Go to our National Center for PTSD website for information about PTSD treatment and support. <br>
+- Go to our National Center for PTSD website for information about PTSD treatment and support.
+The National Center for PTSD is the world leader in PTSD research, education, and treatment.  <br>
 [Visit the National Center for PTSD](https://www.ptsd.va.gov/).
 - Go to these websites for resources and stories of Veterans who’ve overcome PTSD and other mental health challenges:
   - <a href="http://maketheconnection.net/" class="no-external-icon">Visit Make the Connection</a>